alina1412/try_oauth_educational/README.md

 #### Educational FastApi project
 for checking usage of jwt tokens and encode(), decode() methods from jose library.

+The project has "fake" database, passwords are used just for checking the technology.

 ### Tools used:
 - poetry